ENG-Jole/engjoledotnet/content/about.md

 draft: false
 ---
 ## About Me
 Hi hi.
-I'm an SRE at Box.
+I'm an SRE, most recently at Box.
 You can call me EJ.

 ## About This Blog